gwerbin/vim-pkgload/README.md

 comparison.

 In fact, Pkgman is mostly a wrapper around `:packadd`, a command that was added in Vim 8 and in recent releases of Neovim.
-It adds several convenience utilities and affords precise control over package loading without bloating your configuration files.
+Pkgman adds some convenience utilities and affords precise control over package loading without bloating your configuration files.
 This makes it easier to manage large numbers of plugins.
 I believe Pkgman provides enough control that it can be used to incorporate